 Distinct natural boundaries for Otay Mesa's planned built environment are found in its unique system of open space canyons and habitats.
 The relationship between development and open space is an important aspect of the area's history and highlights the distinctive character of the region.
 The intent of the Urban Design Element is to provide policy guidelines and visual illustrations for the future of the built environment.
-The Urban Design Element builds from the framework established in the Urban Design Element of the General Plan.
+The Urban Design Element builds from the framework established in the General Plan's Urban Design Element.
 The Otay Mesa Community Plan echoes the General Plan's desire for respecting the community's natural setting, strengthening linkages and connectivity, improving the built environment, and creating mixeduse walkable villages.
-Key strategies for all villages orientation, transit-oriented include pedestrian development, streetscape and public facility design, and architectural design.
+Key strategies for all villages pedestrian include orientation. transit-oriented development, streetscape and public facility design, and architectural design.